-Goal 4: Create a Unified and Integrated Workforce System
+Goal 4: Unified Workforce System Integration

 Establish a comprehensive and cohesive "One Workforce System" in the District, streamlining services and resources across agencies and organizations to provide residents and students with easier access to training, education, and employment opportunities.
 The District's plan will represent a groundbreaking, collaborative approach to serving workforce system customers.
 This becomes a shared vision for the system ensuring that workforce partner agencies collaborate beyond organizational-level missions to make a system-wide commitment of putting our customers at the center of decision-making including service provision and resource allocation.